GhostasDead/DownVidas/README.md

 * Macro/Alias `dv` for easy execution after exiting.
 * Check dependencies before prompting the user and waste their time.
 * Show controls to pause, resume or halt, for people not familiar with CLI.
-* Colored input to make typed text distict from other texts
+* Colored input to make typed text distnict from other texts
 * Aliases for different quality options, and re-prompt for incorrect choices.
 * Handle the pressing of `Ctrl+C` twice, so it doesn't continue executing the script.
 * Consider `ERRORLEVEL` vaules throughout the script, for efficiency.
 * Add seperators and empty lines, to make output more human readable.
 * Not using hardcoded paths, makes renaming/moving script file not disastrous (Some features rely on that path).
-* Save currently downloaded video titles to a file `DV-listInfo.txt`, since dedault console font doesn't support certain langs and emojis.
+* Save currently downloaded video titles to a file `DV-listInfo.txt`, since default console font doesn't support certain langs and emojis.

 ## Notes